mdiepart/LoRa_APRS_iGate/README.md

 ### Configuration

-* You can find all necessary settings to change for your configuration in **data/is-cfg.json**.
+* The settings to change for your configuration are located in **data/is-cfg.json**.
+[Here](./doc/is-cfg_json.md) is a detailed list of the parameters and their meaning.
 * To upload it to your board you have to do this via **Upload File System image** in PlatformIO!
 * To find the 'Upload File System image' click the PlatformIO symbol (the little alien) on the left side, choose your configuration, click on 'Platform' and search for 'Upload File System image'.